enter-haken/rasmus/frontend/readme.md

     $ make deploy

-will copy the build result to `../priv/static`.
+will build the project if necessary and copy the build result to `../priv/static`.

     $ make all